Linking organic matter quality and preservation in coastal sediments2019-

 Investigating Organic Carbon Dynamics in Active Margin Sediments

-Dr. Laurel Childress received her Ph.D. from the Department of Earth & Planetary Sciences at Northwestern University.
+Dr. Laurel Childress, a Postdoc Scholar who received her Ph.D. from the Department of Earth & Planetary Sciences at Northwestern University.
 As a WHOI postdoctoral scholar advised by Valier Galy (MC&G) and Ann McNichol (NOSAMS), Laurel used serial thermal oxidation to study organic carbon dynamics in active margin sediments.
 Her research focused on the preservation of organic carbon in turbidite sequences and reactions at the subsurface oxidation front, which are link to a loss of organic carbon preservation within turbidite sequences.

 Coupling semi-continuous radiocarbon distribution and advanced molecular characterization to constrain the oceanic DOC cycle